Are Options Traders Betting on a Big Move in Aaron's (AAN) Stock?

 What do the Analysts Think?

 Clearly, options traders are pricing in a big move for Aaron's shares, but what is the fundamental picture for the company?
-Currently, Aaron's is a Zacks Rank #3 (Hold) in the Consumer Services - Miscellaneous industry that ranks in the Top 36% of our Zacks Industry Rank.
-Over the last 60 days, no analysts have increased their earnings estimates for the current quarter, while one analyst has revised the estimate downward.
-The net effect has taken our Zacks Consensus Estimate for the current quarter from earnings of 0.1 cents per share to loss of 0.1 cents in that period.
+Currently, Aaron's is a Zacks Rank #3 (Hold) in the Consumer Services - Miscellaneous industry that ranks in the Top 39% of our Zacks Industry Rank.
+Over the last 60 days, one analyst has increased the earnings estimates for the current quarter, while four have dropped their estimates.
+The net effect has taken our Zacks Consensus Estimate for the current quarter from an earnings of 8 cents per share to a loss of a penny in that period.

 Given the way analysts feel about Aaron's right now, this huge implied volatility could mean there’s a trade developing.
 Oftentimes, options traders look for options with high levels of implied volatility to sell premium.
 This is a strategy many seasoned traders use because it captures decay.
 At expiration, the hope for these traders is that the underlying stock does not move as much as originally expected.